 Adam Rosenthal’s practice encompasses all aspects of real property and landlord and tenant-related litigation and advice.
 Real property-related cases in which he has been involved cover a broad spectrum, from easements and restrictive covenants to conveyancing and development contracts.
 He also undertakes mortgage-related work and is a co-editor of the leading work on land options, advising regularly in relation to both freehold and leasehold options.
 Adam is regularly instructed in relation to most aspects of landlord and tenant litigation, including rent review, service charge disputes, business tenancies and possession claims.
 His practice also extends to related professional negligence and insolvency issues.
-He has appeared as an advocate in the County Court, High Court and Court of Appeal and both the Leasehold Valuation Tribunal and the Lands Tribunal.
+He has appeared as an advocate in the County Court, High Court and Court of Appeal and both the First Tier Tribunal and the Upper Tribunal.
 Some of his reported cases are listed below.

 - St. Catherine's College, Oxford University - BA (1998) (Law with French Law): 1st Class; College Scholarship.